RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 InfiniStrip comes with an A/B system that allows you to quickly jump between 2 channel strip settings for comparison.
 This isn't a novel feature, and it's fairly common on modern plugins.

 The arrow pointing at A or B (the right pointing arrow to the left of each letter) will save the current setup to that slot.
-The right pointing arrow to the right of the arrow will recall it.
+The right pointing arrow to the right of the A or B will recall it.

 The unusual and functionally fantastic bit here is that this is saved to persistent storage.
 If you open up another instance of InfiniStrip and want to pull up A or B, you can do so without messing with presets or other manual "Save to Disk" options.